All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Side-by-side comparison of key features and pricing

-The program starts with a comprehensive online assessment covering your medical history, current medications, weight loss goals, and previous diet attempts.
+The program starts with a thorough online assessment covering your medical history, current medications, weight loss goals, and previous diet attempts.
 Board-certified physicians review your information and determine medication eligibility based on FDA guidelines for GLP-1 therapies.
 This initial consultation typically occurs within 24-48 hours of completing your assessment.

 Pricing Structure: Sequence operates on a subscription model with transparent monthly fees.
 The base program costs $99 per month, which includes physician consultations, medication management, and access to WeightWatchers' digital tools.
 Medication costs are separate and vary based on your prescribed treatment and insurance coverage.
 Patients with qualifying insurance plans may receive significant medication discounts, while others pay retail prices ranging from $200-1,200 monthly depending on the specific GLP-1 medication.